Hudson Motor Car Company: 1955: Integration and new engine

-Hudson dealers also sold Rambler and Metropolitan models under the Hudson brand.
-(4357 Metropolitans were sold as "Hudson.")
-When sold by Hudson dealers, both cars were identified as Hudson vehicles via hood/grille emblems and horn buttons.
-Hudson Ramblers also received "H" symbols on fuel filler caps (and, in 1956, also on hubcaps).
+Beyond the senior models, Hudson dealers also began selling the smaller, more economical Rambler and Metropolitan models under the Hudson brand.
+These were identified as Hudson products through specific badging, including hood/grille emblems and horn buttons featuring the "H" logo.
+Hudson Ramblers also received "H" symbols on their fuel filler caps and, in 1956, on their hubcaps.
+A total of 4,357 Metropolitans were sold carrying the Hudson name in 1955.